Electrocardiography: Limb leads and electrical conduction through the heart

-The animation shown to the right illustrates how the path of electrical conduction gives rise to the ECG waves in the limb leads.
 Recall that a positive current (as created by depolarization of cardiac cells) traveling towards the positive electrode and away from the negative electrode creates a positive deflection on the ECG.
 Likewise, a positive current traveling away from the positive electrode and towards the negative electrode creates a negative deflection on the ECG.
 The red arrow represents the overall direction of travel of the depolarization.
 The magnitude of the red arrow is proportional to the amount of tissue being depolarized at that instance.
 The red arrow is simultaneously shown on the axis of each of the 3 limb leads.
 Both the direction and the magnitude of the red arrow's projection onto the axis of each limb lead is shown with blue arrows.
 Then, the direction and magnitude of the blue arrows are what theoretically determine the deflections on the ECG.
 For example, as a blue arrow on the axis for Lead I moves from the negative electrode, to the right, towards the positive electrode, the ECG line rises, creating an upward wave.
 As the blue arrow on the axis for Lead I moves to the left, a downward wave is created.
 The greater the magnitude of the blue arrow, the greater the deflection on the ECG for that particular limb lead.

-Frames 1–3 depict the depolarization being generated in and spreading through the Sinoatrial node.
+Frames 1–3 depict the depolarization being generated in and spreading through the sinoatrial node.
 The SA node is too small for its depolarization to be detected on most ECGs.
-Frames 4–10 depict the depolarization traveling through the atria, towards the Atrioventricular node.
+Frames 4–10 depict the depolarization traveling through the atria, towards the atrioventricular node.
 During frame 7, the depolarization is traveling through the largest amount of tissue in the atria, which creates the highest point in the P wave.
 Frames 11–12 depict the depolarization traveling through the AV node.
 Like the SA node, the AV node is too small for the depolarization of its tissue to be detected on most ECGs.
 This creates the flat PR segment.